livelifelively/documentation-driven-development-tools/src/workflows/task-documentation.md

 # Workflow: Task Documentation

-**Objective:** To create a complete, schema-compliant `*.task.md` file collaboratively and iteratively, ensuring quality and alignment at each step.
+**Objective:** To collaboratively create a comprehensive, schema-compliant `*.task.md` document through a structured, multi-phase process that ensures all business, architectural, and operational requirements are defined and agreed upon before implementation begins.

+**Participants:**

+- Human Developer
-**Participants:** Human Developer, AI Assistant
+- AI Assistant

 **Trigger:** A new task has been identified in a `plan.md`.
 Its initial template is created using the `ddd template task` command.